geoschem/geos-chem-shared-docs/simulations/fullchem.rst

      - SO4 from cloud chemistry
      - not listed
      - 96.06
+   * - PSO4MP
+     - Dummy species to track production of multiphase sulfate
+     - not listed
+     - 96.06
+   * - PHMSAQ
+     - Dummy species to track production of HMS in cloud chemistry
+     - not listed
+     - 111.1
+   * - PHMSMP
+     - Dummy species to track production of multiphase HMS
+     - not listed
+     - 111.1
+   * - LHMSAQ
+     - Dummy species to track loss of HMS in cloud chemistry
+     - not listed
+     - 111.1
+   * - LHMSMP
+     - Dummy species to track loss of multiphase HMS
+     - not listed
+     - 111.1
    * - ZRO2
      - RO2 for making lumped aromatic nitrate
      - C7H9O5